 Multi-Pack SK8Makers City Cruiser 20

-With this Multi-Pack there are enough Thin Air Presses, molds, veneer sets, glue and finishing tools so that a group of 20 students plus the teacher, can all build Replay boards.
-Specially set up for teachers, the Multi-Pack 20 also includes the mini-curriculum and an extra set of veneer so that learning and preparation can be done before offering this project in a classroom.
+With this Multi-Pack there are enough Thin Air Presses, molds, veneer sets, glue and finishing tools so that a group of 20 students plus the teacher, can all build City Cruiser boards.
+Specially set up for teachers, the Multi-Pack 20 also includes the mini-curriculum and an extra set of veneer so that teacher education and preparation can be done before offering this project in an ed tech classroom.
 (Wheels and trucks are not included)

 “The SK8Makers City Cruiser is a fun-to-ride skateboard designed for getting around town, especially for beginners who are just learning to ride a skateboard or old-timers like me who aren't in it for the tricks.
 For these reasons it's become the most popular board shape students produce in my DIY skateboard workshops.”

 Matt Berger of SK8Makers is the author of "The Handmade Skateboard", a timeless guide to designing and building your own custom longboard, cruiser, or street skateboard from scratch.
 Through his book and workshops, Matt has inspired countless builders to make their own handmade boards.
 Since the first SK8Makers workshop in Los Angeles, CA in 2013, Matt has graduated hundreds of students with a diploma in the form of a custom skateboard.

 Multi-Pack SK8Makers City Cruiser 20 contains:

 - 1 Teacher's Mini-Curriculum plus one practice maple veneer set

 - 5 Thin Air Press Vacuum Bags (14x47")